saralafia/Cohesive-Course-Design/README.md

 In their article “Navigating the Bumpy Road to Student-Centered Instruction” (1996) Richard M. Felder and Rebecca Brent cite chemical engineer Donald R. Woods’s (1994) work on the beginning stages of introducing a student-centered approach to a class, the members of which were initially very resistant to these new ideas.

-**Woods compares the process to the stages of psychological trauma:**
+###Comparing the process of introducing a student-centered approach to a class to the stages of psychological trauma (Woods):

 1. Shock: "I don't believe it-we have to do homework in groups and she isn't going to lecture on the chapter before the problems are due?"
 2. Denial: "She can't be serious about this-if I ignore it, it will go away."